vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 Once our existing wildcard certificate has expired in late 2023, we intend to try again to use Let's Encrypt.

+## Command and Control

+### Automation

+We use the open source [n8n](https://n8n.io/) platform to perform automation tasks and send notifications. n8n is similar to Zapier, IFTTT or Power Automate but can be self hosted.

+n8n connects various APIs from Mastodon, Slack, Matrix, Patreon, Ko-fi, Google, and GitHub.

+### People

+There is a limited set of people with administrative controls to our core applications and infrastructure.
+In the event of a disaster which limits those people from performing their duties, alternative people have been identified to take control of our system and insure continuity of operations.

 ## Naming Conventions

 Our servers are named after characters and actors from the original Star Trek series, and other 23rd century derivatives.